qzydustin/qzydustin.github.io/_posts/2023-07-19-tutorial-for-macos-usb-installer.md

 This is the first problem we will meet.
 I used to download the official installer from the original source.
 Apple's website provides direct links to macOS(10.7-10.12) Installers and AppStore links to macOS(10.13-latest).

+Here are some macOS version notes:

+- Mac OS X 10.7 Lion: the last "Mac OS X" version
+  It is an excellent version to test old Macs with Intel x64 CPU.
+- OS X 10.11 El Capitan: the last "OS X" version
+  It is an excellent version for old Macs' daily use.
+- macOS 10.15 Catalina: the last "macOS 10" version
+  It is an excellent version for Intel x64 Macs' daily use.

 ### macOS(10.7-10.12)

 After downloading the macOS through direct links, I still cannot use the pkg in the dmg file to build a macOS Installer App because "the device cannot be supported."